mohd-afeef-badri/psd/docs/install.md

 Now you should have the PSD solver installed on your machine.

+## Docker Image for PSD

+To simplify installation and ensure a consistent runtime environment across platforms, a Docker image for PSD is available.
+This image can be used on Linux and macOS systems with Docker installed.

+**Pulling the Docker Image**

+Download the latest PSD Docker image from Docker Hub:

+<pre><code>
+docker pull mohdafeef/psd:latest
+</code></pre>

+**Running the PSD Docker Container**

+<pre><code>
+docker run -it mohdafeef/psd:latest
+</code></pre>

+PSD is pre-installed and available in `/opt/psd/bin` and is avaliable in `PATH`.

+- PSD tutorials can be generated inside the container by running:

+<pre><code>
+make tutorials
+</code></pre>

+The tutorials will be installed in `/root/PSD-tutorials`

 #### Configuration flags

 These are a set of commandline flags/options that control your PSD configuration via the automake ligo.